 Any kind of formula can come in three different preparations: powder, liquid concentrate, and ready-to-feed liquids.
 Powder is the most cost efficient, and since formula costs $$$$, that’s probably your best bet, but ready-to-feed liquids can be a life-saver for some outings and especially for travel.
 (Trying to prep a bottle on a plane with a screaming baby is not so easy, lemme tell you.)

 The formula section in the baby aisle can be a little overwhelming, but the main takeaway is that you shouldn’t stress out over picking a formula.
 Remember, it’s very possible that you’ll wind up trying a few different brands before you settle on one that’s right for your baby.

 When I asked 5,000 women what was their favorite formula… there was very little consensus.
 If you’re really having trouble choosing, ask your pediatrician!
-She’ll point you in the right direction, especially since she’ll understand your baby’s specific needs, if any.
+They’ll point you in the right direction, especially since they’ll understand your baby’s specific needs, if any.